MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/demo-environment.md

 If you want to use a trial experience that gives you more control over the experience and allows you to demonstrate the native integration with Outlook and other services, services, such as Power Automate or Dynamics 365 Sales, then you can sign up for a free trial yourself.
 This gives you an environment without the risk of introducing changes to an existing customer environment and before you have set up a customer-partner relationship in the Partner Center, for example.

-You can do that with your company email, but it's far better to get yourself an Office 365 demo account that you create on [cdx.transform.microsoft.com](https://cdx.transform.microsoft.com/), which has replaced *demos.microsoft.com*.
+You can do that with your company email, but it's far better to get yourself a Microsoft 365 demo account that you create on [cdx.transform.microsoft.com](https://cdx.transform.microsoft.com/), which has replaced *demos.microsoft.com*.
 You have access to the site if you are enrolled with the Microsoft Partner Center.
 For more information, see [Offer your customers trials of Microsoft products](/partner-center/offer-your-customers-trials-of-microsoft-products) in the Partner Center documentation.

-For example, if you sign up for a [trial](https://trials.dynamics.com/Dynamics365/Signup/BusinessCentral) with an Office 365 demo account, you can keep that environment for up to a year.
+For example, if you sign up for a [trial](https://trials.dynamics.com/Dynamics365/Signup/BusinessCentral) with a Microsoft 365 demo account, you can keep that environment for up to a year.
 However, if you switch to the actual trial experience in [!INCLUDE [prodshort](../developer/includes/prodshort.md)], that experience will expire after 30 days.
-At that point, you can [extend the trial](/dynamics365/business-central/admin-extend-trial), or you can return to the CRONUS demonstration experience, which will still be available until your Office 365 demo account expires.
+At that point, you can [extend the trial](/dynamics365/business-central/admin-extend-trial), or you can return to the CRONUS demonstration experience, which will still be available until your Microsoft 365 demo account expires.

-This type of environment can be useful for repeatable demos that rely on Office 365 integration, for example.
+This type of environment can be useful for repeatable demos that rely on Microsoft 365 integration, for example.

 > [!TIP]
 > If you demo in the new [Microsoft Edge](https://www.microsoft.com/edge) browser, you can easily switch between different browser profiles.
 That way, you do not have to use private mode for browsing, and you can let Edge save passwords and sites to any of your browser profiles. [!INCLUDE [prodshort](../developer/includes/prodshort.md)] also performs well in the new Edge for even better demos.
 You can also switch the page layout to *Focused* to minimize demo distraction.
 For more information, see [Microsoft Edge documentation](/deployedge/).